 Becoming a mom is an exciting time unless you're faced with leaving your child at daycare to go to a job.
-Many mothers look for a way to work-at-home, allowing them to have the best of both worlds; raising the children while also contributing to the family income.
+Many mothers look for a way to work at home, allowing them to have the best of both worlds; raising the children while also contributing to the family income.
 Unfortunately, finding work-at-home jobs can be a challenge.
-Many are scams, but even when you find the legitimate jobs, getting hired is a long and frustrating process.
-Plus, some aren't very flexible and still require daycare.
+Many are scams, but even when you find legitimate jobs, getting hired can be a long and frustrating process.
+Plus, some aren't very flexible and still require childcare.

 The good news is that with organization and planning, these mom-friendly home business ideas may provide you with an alternative to finding a work from home job.

-NOTE: The businesses profiled are only intended to stimulate thinking and give readers ideas of possible businesses they might like to operate.
+Note: The businesses profiled are only intended to stimulate thinking and give ideas of possible businesses they might like to operate.